Glen Iris railway station: Description

-The station building, platform, and overpass are largely the same as when it was rebuilt in 1975, with the main change being updated signage and technology.
-The station features 50 carparks on the north side of the station, with no secure bike parking available onsite.
+The station building and platform are largely the same as when it was rebuilt in 1975, with the main change being updated signage and technology.
+The station features 50 car-parks on the north side of the station, with no secure bike parking available onsite.
 The station is listed as partially accessible due to steep access ramps.

 History

-Glen Iris railway station was opened on 24 March 1890 with the line through the station originally built to link Burnley to the Outer Circle line at Waverley Road, before continuing onto Oakleigh.
+Glen Iris railway station was opened on 24 March 1890, with the line through the station originally built to link Burnley to the Outer Circle line at Waverley Road, before continuing onto Oakleigh.
 The station was named after a residence that was built by solicitor J.C.
 Turner.
 The land on which the residence was built was acquired by a local settler, who travelled to Victoria on a ship named Iris.
 The line underwent numerous extensions over its life, with extensions to East Malvern in 1929 and to Glen Waverley in 1930.
 In December 1922, the line through the station was electrified, with duplication of the line to Darling occurring in 1956.
 The line was fully duplicated to Glen Waverley by 1964.

 In 1970, boom barriers replaced interlocked gates at the High Street level crossing, located at the down end of the station, with the signal box abolished also around this time.
-The station was rebuilt in 1975 to coincide with the construction of the South Eastern Arterial link with parcel facilities abolished at this time.
+The station was rebuilt in 1975 to coincide with the construction of the South Eastern Arterial link, with parcel facilities abolished at this time.
 In 1992, pedestrian gates were provided at High Street—located just down from the station platforms.
 Minor upgrades have occurred at the station since 1975, primarily technological and signage upgrades.

-In 2022, a serious incident occurred at the level crossing down from the station, with a car being stuck and causing the train to be damaged.
+On 3 March 2022, a serious incident occurred at the level crossing down from the station, with a car being stuck and causing the train to be damaged.
 Despite the lack of injuries, debate was reignited regarding the removal of the level crossing, with the creation of a community petition to campaign for the removal of the crossing.
-The Liberal Party promised to remove the crossing alongside others on the Glen Waverley line if elected, however, they weren't successful in their election bid.
+The Liberal Party promised to remove the crossing alongside others on the Glen Waverley line if elected in 2022, however, they weren't successful in their election bid.

 Platforms and services

 Glen Iris has one island platform with two faces.
-The station is currently served by the Glen Waverley line—a service on the metropolitan rail network.
-The Glen Waverley line runs from Glen Waverley station south east of Melbourne, joining the Belgrave, Lilydale, and Alamein lines at Burnley station before travelling through the city loop.
+The station is currently served by the Glen Waverley line — a service on the metropolitan rail network.
+The Glen Waverley line runs from Glen Waverley station south east of Melbourne, joining the Belgrave, Lilydale, and Alamein lines at Burnley station, before travelling through the City Loop.